 Where can I wake & waterski?

-Wake sports can be performed on any body of water whether it be the ocean, a river or a lake.
-A calm, flat surface of water is usually ideal for wakeboarding and water skiing as the boat’s engine is able to create a consistent wake.
-If the water is choppy it can be hard for the rider and the skipper of the boat to predict how the wake will form leading to a bumpy ride and some spectacular wipe outs.
+Wake sports can be performed on any calm body of water, be it the ocean, a river or a lake.
+A calm, flat surface of water is ideal for wakeboarding and water skiing as the boat’s engine is able to create a consistent wake.
+If the water is choppy it can be hard for the rider and the skipper of the boat to predict how the wake will form, leading to a bumpy ride and some spectacular wipe-outs.

-As a general rule, the body of water you choose should be at least 60 metres wide, allowing enough room in either direction that a skier won’t hit the river bank or other structures or boats.
-The water should be deep enough that a big wipe-out won’t send the rider crashing into structures beneath the surface.
+As a general rule, the body of water you choose should be at least 60 metres wide, allowing enough room in either direction to ensure a skier won’t hit the bank or other structures or boats.
+The water should be adequately deep, so a big wipe-out won’t send the rider crashing into structures beneath the surface.

 What do I need to get started?

 One of the great things about wake sports is that they are by nature social activities.
 Although there are rivers and lakes that have infrastructure set up to allow skiers and boarders to ride on their own (using an electric cable towing system), most people will learn the sport being towed behind a boat.
-Three, is the minimum number of people you need to get out on the water.
-You will need: a pilot to drive the boat, a rider, and a spotter.
+To get out on the water, you will need at least three people: a pilot to drive the boat, a rider, and a spotter.

 The spotter has an incredibly important job.
 A spotter will communicate with both the driver and the rider signalling when the rider is ready to go, when the boat is about to accelerate, and when the rider has taken a slam.
 The spotter will feed rope to the skier and check all equipment is ready to go.

-Curious about the giant inflatable banana we mentioned earlier?
-Well we’re not surprised.
-Although it was much more popular as a group holiday activity in the 80’s, you can still witness giant blow-up bananas towing excited holiday makers behind large water craft to this day.
-Banana Boating is great fun for the whole family, and a unique way to experience being towed inside a wake for the first time.
+Curious about giant inflatable bananas?
+Well, we’re not surprised.
+Although it was much more popular as a group holiday activity in the 80’s, you can still witness giant blow-up bananas towing excited holidaymakers behind large watercraft to this day.
+Banana boating is great fun for the whole family, and a unique way to experience being towed inside a wake for the first time.